bookkity/bookkity/articles/0002-toward-functional-paradigm-fundamental-concepts-in-java.md

 }
 ```
 Which seems like nonsense to me, because why the heck we should wrap non-asynchronous code in CompletableFuture.
 And that's the place where we can apply HKT.
-But it's not a thing in Java, so we will switch to Scala for example purposes.
+But it's not really a thing in Java, so we will switch to Scala for example purposes.
 ```scala
 trait FlightLoader[F[_]] {